VERITAS-Observatory/EventDisplay_ReleaseTests_code/README.md

 # Eventdisplay Release Tests

+**For versions before v490: see https://github.com/VERITAS-Observatory/Eventdisplay_ReleaseTests**

+## Introduction

-Releases of Eventdisplay are well tested clearly tagged versions to be used for science analysis.
+Releases of Eventdisplay are required to pass a list of testing procedures before being tagged for science analysis.

 Testing a release needs time and should cover large parts of the parameter space (zenith angle, epochs and atmospheres, NSB range, ...).
 Note that it is impossible to test every single IRF function and every single possible science case.

-Eventdisplay releases test are documented with this repository.
-It also includes  macros, release tests results, and some specific production scripts (e.g., for radial acceptances).

-Eventdisplay consists of three major components, which all need to be tested:
-- code
-- auxiliary files
-- instrument response functions
+This repository containes code and macros for release testing.
+Results of release tests are saved in separate repositories (see e.g., for [v490](https://github.com/VERITAS-Observatory/EventDisplay_ReleaseTests_v490)).

 Simplified overview of the testing (somewhat outdated):